Vrashali23/resume-builder/README.md

 Auto-generate the summary if you leave it blank.

-Preview your resume live.
+Preview your resume live in the Summary Preview card.

 Click Download Summary to save it as a .txt file.

-Click Save Resume to persist data via backend API.
+Click Save Resume to persist data via the backend API.

 Technologies Used